 Xiao Wang, Ph.D.

-Xiao Wang is a core institute member of the Broad Institute of MIT and Harvard and an assistant professor in the Department of Chemistry at MIT.
+Xiao Wang is a core institute member and the Edward Scolnick Professor of the Broad Institute of MIT and Harvard and an assistant professor in the Department of Chemistry at MIT.
 At the Broad, she develops and applies new chemical, biophysical, and genomic tools to better understand brain function and dysfunction at the molecular level.